sfan5/fi6s/README.md

 ## Usage

-Usage is pretty easy, fi6s will try to auto-detect the dirty technical details (source/dest MAC, source IP).
+Usage is pretty easy, fi6s will try to auto-detect the dirty technical details such as source, router MAC addresses and source IP.

 	# ./fi6s -p 80,8000-8100 2001:db8::/120